Butch Trucks, Allman Brothers Band co-founder, dies at 69

 The band was inducted into the Rock and Roll Hall of Fame in 1995.

 They retired in 2014, but Trucks still performed with his son Vaylor and Oakley's son Berry Jr. as a part of Freight Train Band.
+His nephew, Derek Trucks, also has had a successful music career.

-"Something happens when the music starts and all that tiredness just goes away," Trucks said about performing in his sixties.
+"Something happens when the music starts and all that tiredness just goes away," Butch Trucks said about performing in his 60s.
 "When it's going like that, I'll take on any 20-year-old hot-shot drummer who wants to try me.
 In those hours, I'm just soaring."